KarmaScripter/Mullet/README.md

 # BudgetExcess
-Party in the front with business in the back for prototyping the Budget Execution tool.
+Party in the front with business in the back.
+Uses VSTO, SQLite, Excel, and Access for prototyping.